tizenpdk/clewarecontrol/README.md

 interfacing with the kernel.
 That way it may work on other OSes and new(er) kernel as well.

+If you get errors, try replacing -lhidapi by -lhidraw-libusb or hidapi-hidraw.
+If you still get errors, contact me.

 Installation:
 	make install